home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/test-before-configure.md

 ---
-title: "Test a connection in the config flow (IQS002)"
+title: "Test a connection in the config flow"
 related_rules:
   - config-flow
   - unique-config-entry